turicas/ptwp_tagger/README.markdown

   it to NLTK's tagset.
 - We won't use an incremental tagger (the entire corpus will be loaded in memory to train a NLTK tagger).
-- We still need to learn about trainers to decide which to use.

 ## Next Goals